bryntum/bryntum-grid-lazy-loading-github-graphql-api-starter/README.md

-# Using a Bryntum tree Grid with the GitHub GraphQL API: Lazy loading, on demand data fetching, and remote filtering
+# Using a Bryntum TreeGrid with the GitHub GraphQL API: Lazy loading, on-demand data fetching, and remote filtering

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).